Media personality pleads not guilty to domestic violence charges

 The media personality appeared in North Shore District Court today and pleaded not guilty to all the charges.
 Name suppression granted at a previous hearing has been continued.

-The charges are historic and the man is alleged to have assaulted his wife between May 31 and June 1 last year in Albany.
+The charges are historic and the man is alleged to have assaulted his wife between May 31 and June 1 last year.

 An alleged assault on the man's wife took place sometime between August 1 and September 21 last year.